 In May 2019, GASB issued Statement No. 91, Conduit Debt Obligations ("GASB No. 91").
 The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
 This Statement achieves those objectives by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.
 The provisions of this statement are effective for fiscal years beginning after December 15, 2021.
-The Agency adopted the pronouncement in fiscal year 2023 with no significant impact to the financial statements.
+The Agency is currently evaluating the impact this standard will have on its financial statements.